2001-2021 W 41st Ave and 5683-5685 Maple St rezoning application

 Will the day care space a turn key to City as part of CAC for extra density, or it will be a private held asset for Developer?

-Ben Lin asked about 3 years ago
+Ben Lin asked over 3 years ago

 Currently the daycare is in discussion with staff and the developer.
 If it is supportable and viable it will be secured by an agreement which could involve a turnkey approach or other measures to ensure it is meeting the City’s requirements, including operation by a non-profit organization.
 If the daycare is not viable or supportable in this regard in the end, then the City may require the space be proposed as commercial space (in line with the underlying zoning) and/ or additional rental housing.
 The commercial space could still be a daycare but it would not be considered a public benefit with respect to the City’s requirements.
 However, as noted before, the reviews of all of this have not been completed.